Randy rides lonesome

 But don’t worry: otherwise, the late 50s and early 60s were a period of glory.

 Because we now come to perhaps the finest period of Randolph Scott’s career as a Western actor, namely the seven pictures he made with Budd Boetticher between 1956 and ‘60: Seven Men from Now (1956) The Tall T (1957), Decision at Sundown (1957), Buchanan Rides Alone (1958), Ride Lonesome (1959), Westbound (1959) and Comanche Station (1960).

 They weren’t all uniformly superb but even the ‘ weakest’ was still very good.
-Westbound: starred Scott and was directed by Boetticher, but there was no input from producer Harry Joe Brown or writer Burt Kennedy and the picture was uninspired.
-The very best ones, the core of the oeuvre if you like, were those for Columbia that brought together the team of Boetticher, Scott, writer Kennedy, cinematographer Charles Lawton Jr. and producer Harry Joe Brown.
+Westbound starred Scott and was directed by Boetticher, but there was no input from producer Harry Joe Brown or writer Burt Kennedy and the picture was uninspired.
+The very best ones, the core of the oeuvre if you like, were those for Columbia that brought together the team of Boetticher, Scott, writer Kennedy, cinematographer Charles Lawton Jr and producer Harry Joe Brown.
 They were The Tall T, Ride Lonesome and Comanche Station.
-These three are, I suppose, ‘B-Westerns’ by some definitions, but they are absolutely superb and real landmarks in the history of the genre.
+These three are, I suppose, ‘B-Westerns’ by some definitions, certainly made for very little money, but they are absolutely superb and real landmarks in the history of the genre.

 Boetticher, Kennedy, Lawton, Brown